talkpython/100daysofcode-with-python-course/days/19-21-itertools/README.md

 Yep that's right!
 For your second day, use itertools to create a script that simulates traffic lights!

+The idea is to perhaps... *cycle* (hint hint!) through the different colours of a set of traffic lights - red, amber and green - printing the name of the colour every time the cycle occurs.

+For bonus points: traffic lights normally cycle between green and red based on traffic levels so you never know exactly when the change will happen.
+This is a great chance to throw some randomness into your script.

 If you get absolutely stuck, watch the *Traffic Lights* video to see how we did it.